 - Gentle Giant: As a whole.
 Gamu is usually burdened by their hyperactivity but is otherwise on good terms with them.

 - Played by: Shunsuke Gondo (Atsushi Koyama), Tomu Saeba (Renji Matsuo), Samuel Pop Aning (Michael Simmons)

 - Played by: Tsukiya Kageura (Katsutoshi Yokotani), Hiroaki Irisawa (Gentaro Imai), Naoyuki Yokoyama (Kingo Iwao)

-- Buttmonkey: They almost never get sent on any missions to the point of Running Gag.
-When they are assigned to help Gamu deal with Candea, the get super excited about it.
+- Butt-Monkey: They almost never get sent on any missions to the point of Running Gag.
+When they are assigned to help Gamu deal with Candea, they get super excited about it.